mleoking/PhET/trunk/simulations-java/simulations/glaciers/python/model1/README.txt

 --
 Python code, written by Archie Paulson to do preliminary testing of the model.
+This is a "Hollywood" model that approximates published data.
+This is the model used in the glaciers simulation.

 FILES:
-- model.py is the main file.
+- model.py is the main file
-- ancillary code is imported from lib.py.
+- lib.py contains ancillary code that is imported by model.py

 DEPENDENCIES:
 - Numerical libs are imported from pylab, which is part of http://matplotlib.sourceforge.net.